04Deepanshu/HOSPITAL-MANAGEMENT-SYSTEM/README.md

-* **Hospital** - Each member of this entity class represents a brand / company name.
-Multiple products can ‘belong’ to a single brand.
+* **Hospital** - Each member of this entity class represents a Hospital name.
+Multiple Departments and Doctors 'work_for' a single Hospital.
-* **Department** - Each member of this entity class represents a specific product category.
-Multiple products in our inventory can fall into the same category.
-Categories can also have subcategories (a hierarchical structure can be made here).
+* **Department** - Each member of this entity class refers to a specialized division or unit within the hospital that focuses on providing specific medical services, treatments, or care to patients.
+Multiple Doctors in our inventory 'works_for' the same Department and multiple Departments 'works_for' the same hospital.
-* **Doctor** - Represents the items we can stock up in our inventory.
-Attributes include the product name, description, maximum retail price, as well the quantity that we currently have in stock (+ reserved stock).
+* **Doctor** - Each member refers to a person who play a vital role in the healthcare system and are responsible for providing medical care to patients in various hospital settings.
+Multiple Doctors in our inventory 'works_for' same department under same hospital.
-* **Patient** - Each member corresponds to information about a customer.
-The attributes of this entity include the customer’s name, address & contact number + email address.
+* **Patient** - Each member refers to an individual who is receiving medical care, treatment, or services within the hospital facility.
+Patients seek hospitalization for various reasons, including illness, injury, surgery, diagnostic procedures, or ongoing medical management.
-* **Bill** - Represents the organizations / companies that supply us with various products.
-Attributes include the supplier name, address, contact number & email address.
+* **Bill** - Represents the a detailed document or statement that outlines the charges and costs associated with the medical services, treatments, procedures, and other healthcare-related expenses provided to a patient.
+It serves as a financial record of the services rendered by the hospital and serves as a basis for billing the patient or their insurance provider.
-* **Room** - Each member contains information about a particular order that we’ve made to a supplier.
-Some attributes: Invoice date, bill amount, quantity and status (whether the order has been fulfilled or not).
+* **Room** - Each member of this entity  refers to a designated space within the hospital facility where patients (particularly Inpatients) are accommodated and receive care during their hospital stay.
-* **Inpatient** - Each member corresponds to information about a particular order that a customer has made to us.
-Attributes: Order date, amount, quantity and status (whether the order has been fulfilled or not).
+* **Inpatient** - Each member corresponds to a category of hospital care where a patient is admitted to and stays within the hospital for a certain period of time to receive medical treatment, monitoring, or surgical procedures.
-* **Outpatient** - Each member corresponds to information about a particular order that a customer has made to us.
-Attributes: Order date, amount, quantity and status (whether the order has been fulfilled or not).
+* **Outpatient** - Each member corresponds to a category of healthcare services provided to patients in a hospital setting where they do not require overnight admission.
+Patients who receive outpatient care visit the hospital or clinic for scheduled appointments, procedures, or tests and return home on the same day.
-* **Lab_Report** - Each member corresponds to information about a particular order that a customer has made to us.
-Attributes: Order date, amount, quantity and status (whether the order has been fulfilled or not).
+* **Lab_Report** - Each member of this entity play a crucial role in diagnosing medical conditions, monitoring treatment effectiveness, and providing valuable information for healthcare providers to make informed decisions about patient care.
-* **Nurse** - Each member corresponds to information about a particular order that a customer has made to us.
-Attributes: Order date, amount, quantity and status (whether the order has been fulfilled or not).
+* **Nurse** - Each member of this entity plays a vital role in providing direct patient care, promoting health, preventing illness, and assisting in the overall management of patient well-being within a hospital setting.

 **The relationships (8):**